gevhaz/hugo-theme-notrack/README.md

 The file names need to be the same as for the thumbnails.

-Thumbnails should of course be small so that your page loads fast and fullsize should be large enough that they don't look pixelated when covering the full space of a web browser.
+Thumbnails should of course be small so that your page loads fast and full-size should be large enough that they don't look pixelated when covering the full space of a web browser.
 One way to resize images is with (graphicsmagick)[http://www.graphicsmagick.org/]: `gm mogrify -resize 1920x1920 *.jpg`, which will resize all images in the current